A Guide to Spermicide

 Using cervical caps or diaphragms can increase your chances of toxic shock syndrome (TSS) if you leave them in your body for too long.
 TSS is a bacterial infection that enters your bloodstream and produces toxins.
 Leaving a diaphragm in longer than 24 hours or a cervical cap in longer than 48 hours increases your risk.
 TSS can impact your vital organs and may even be life-threatening.

 Increased Risk of STI

 Unlike condoms, spermicide does not protect against sexually transmitted diseases (STIs).
 And since using it can irritate your vagina, that will actually make it easier for STI-causing germs to enter your body.
-Vaginal irritation and inflammation heightens your risk for HIV and other common STIs.
+Vaginal irritation and inflammation heighten your risk for HIV and other common STIs.

 It Requires Frequent Reapplication

 Many women enjoy using the birth control pill or an IUD since they don't require any action before sex.
-As long as the IUD is functioning properly and you take all of your pills, you are likely to prevent an unwanted pregnancy (though these forms of birth control don't protect you against STIs).
+As long as the IUD is functioning properly and you take all of your pills, you are likely to prevent unwanted pregnancy (though these forms of birth control don't protect you against STIs).
 When using spermicide, on the other hand, you need to use it each time you have sex.
 Sometimes, you even need to reapply it during intercourse.

 How Do I Take Care of My Vaginal pH Balance?

 Let's start off by explaining what your vaginal pH balance is—your pH measures how "acidic" or "basic" your vagina is.
 The scale of your pH can range from 0 to 14.
 When your pH is lower than seven, it's considered acidic, and when your pH is higher than seven, it's basic.
 An ideal vaginal pH is generally between 3.8 and 4.5, making it slightly acidic.
 This range can change throughout your life, especially before menstruation or after menopause.
 Many things can influence the pH of your vagina, including semen, saliva and, yep, spermicide.